esi/esi-docs/docs/breaking_changes.md

 Required parameter becomes optional       | no Changing attribute or parameter name      | yes Changing values in an Enum                | yes
-Adding values to an attribute Enum        | yes Removing values from an attribute Enum    | no
+Adding values to an attribute Enum        | no Removing values from an attribute Enum    | no
 Adding values to an parameter Enum        | no Removing values from an parameter Enum    | yes